Article updated on May 25, 2020

 The Matterhorn of Japan is among the 100 famous Japanese mountains, and we were not the only ones on that rock!

-After our second night camping at 3000m, we ascend Okuhodaka-dake, the third highest peak of Japan at 3190m.
-Then, a long and tricky trail which seems to never-end takes us down, back to Kamikochi in 11km and 1975m of negative elevation.
+After our second night camping at 3,000 metres (9,840 feet), we ascend Okuhodaka-dake, the third highest peak of Japan culminating at 3,180 metres (10,433 feet).
+Then, a long and tricky trail which seems to never-end takes us down, back to Kamikochi in 11 kilometres (6.8 miles) and 1,975 metres (6,480 feet) of negative elevation.

 Past the obvious weather checks and packing as light as possible advice, here are a few more tips for this specific hike:

-- make sure you can attach your hiking poles (very useful) tightly to your back pack and that they don’t stick out too much (this can be very dangerous on the Daikiretto);
+- Make sure you can attach your hiking poles (very useful) tightly to your back pack and that they don’t stick out too much (this can be very dangerous on the Daikiretto);

-- mittens for the chains and ladders can be useful;
+- Mittens for the chains and ladders can be useful;

-- campsites are first come, first served;
+- Yarigatake hut is extremely popular and campsites are first come, first served;

-- we recommend you to do that loop in that same direction (Kamikochi > Yari-dake > Daikiretto > Okuhodaka-dake > Kamikochi) to balance the elevation better;
+- We recommend you to do that loop in that same direction (Kamikochi > Yari-dake > Daikiretto > Okuhodaka-dake > Kamikochi) to balance the elevation better;

-- Check out this interactive map (quick tutorial) for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!
+- Check out this interactive map (quick tutorial) for the specific details to help you plan your trip and more articles (zoom out) about the area!

-Check out our helicopter view of our GPS track:
+Helicopter view of the GPS track: